Lighting fixtures are like cars. They are at their most fuel and energy efficient when they are switched off… implicit but indisputable!

 Lighting use constitutes about 20% of the total energy consumption in commercial buildings.
 Adding lighting controls is a simple retrofit option than can save on energy costs while helping to meet environmental, corporate and government energy guidelines and mandates.

-Studies have shown that adding lighting controls can reduce lighting energy use 10% to 90% or more depending on the type of space in which the sensors are installed.
+Studies have shown that adding lighting controls can reduce lighting energy use 10% to 90% or more depending on the type of space in which the motion sensors are installed.
 One study conducted on a university campus found that installing wired occupancy sensors to control lighting in more than 200 rooms in 10 buildings provided an annual cost savings of about $14,000 with a simple payback of 4.2 years.

 University of Illinois.
 2007.
 Occupancy Sensor Installation Report